scala/improvement-proposals/content/flexible-varargs.md

 ## Ruby

-Ruby does something interesting with its pattern matching: rather than only allowing a single `*` vararg in the middle with single values to the left and right (like Python or Javascript) Ruby's [Find Patterns](https://docs.ruby-lang.org/en/3.0/syntax/pattern_matching_rdoc.html#label-Patterns) allow the `*` only as the _left-most and right-most_ entry in the sequence, with the single values in the _middle_
+Ruby does something interesting with its pattern matching: rather than only allowing a single `*` vararg in the middle with single values to the left and right, Ruby's [Find Patterns](https://docs.ruby-lang.org/en/3.0/syntax/pattern_matching_rdoc.html#label-Patterns) allow the `*` only as the _left-most and right-most_ entry in the sequence, with the single values in the _middle_